dojoengine/book/docs/pages/toolchain/katana/interact.md

 scarb build
 ```

 Having compiled the smart contract, it's time to declare it with Starkli and katana.
-For convenient management, place the following environment variables in a .env file within the `src/` directory.
+For clean enviroment management, place the following environment variables in a .env file within the `src/` directory.

 ```bash
 export STARKNET_ACCOUNT=katana-0        #A pre-funded account on the local development network.